codeuino/social-platform-donut-frontend/README.md

 In order to make a pull request, visit the forked repository on github.
 On the top right hand side a button will now be there mentioning that a pull request is ready to be made.

+Prior to making the PR make sure to choose the base branch as development branch using the dropdown.
 ![enter image description here](https://i.imgur.com/bTN9On5.jpg) Click on the "compare and pull request" button to make the pull request!